Montigny History, Family Crest & Coats of Arms

 Montigny Spelling Variations

-History has changed the spelling of most surnames.
-During the early development of the French language in the Middle Ages, a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
+Changes of spelling have occurred in most surnames.
+The earliest explanation is that during the early development of the French language, names were not yet fixed in spelling.
+Usually a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
+This depended on accent, and local accents frequently changed the spelling of a name.
 Some variables were adopted by different branches of the family name.
-Hence, there spelling variations of the name Montigny, some of which include Montigny, Montignie, Montignies, Montagny, Mountigny, Mountignie, Mountignies, Montignye, de Montigny, la Montigny and many more.
+Hence, there are some spelling variations of the name Montigny, including Montigny, Montignie, Montignies, Montagny, Mountigny, Mountignie, Mountignies, Montignye, de Montigny, la Montigny and many more.

 Early Notables of the Montigny family (pre 1700)